 ABOUT STEPH

-Empower musicians.
-Strengthen communities.
-Change the world - one career at a time.
+My mission is to empower musicians, strengthen communities, and change the world — one career at a time.

 Media Bio: